emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 Module Splitting
 ----------------

 If your module is large enough that the time to download and instantiate it is noticeably affecting your application's startup performance, it may be worth splitting the module and deferring the loading of code that is not necessary to bring up the application.
-See :ref:`Module-Splitting` for a guide on how to do this.
+See :ref:`Module-Splitting` for a guide on how to do this. *Note that module splitting is an experimental feature and subject to change.*

 Other optimization issues